 Read this if you want to more detailed instructions for controlling the blooming time of your amaryllis.

-How do I keep my amaryllis bulb for next year?
+How to keep your amaryllis bulb for next year

 If you do not want to change the time of year when your amaryllis blooms then it needs no attention at all after blooming has finished.

-If you want to change the bloom time of your amaryllis, or stagnate amaryllis growth so that as one plant goes dormant another is blooming, I have detailed instructions for that which I mention at the end of this article.
+If you want to change the bloom time of your amaryllis, or stagnate amaryllis growth so that as one plant goes dormant another is blooming, I have detailed instructions for that.
+I give this at the end of this article.